IntrepidPursuits/third-party-library-excercise-android/README.md

 ### Your Task:

 1. Integrate `Butterknife` into the app and convert all `findViewById` methods to using Butterknife view bindings.
-2. Integrate `Picasso` into the app and use it to load the random cat image URL into the `ImageView`.
+2. Integrate `Glide` into the app and use it to load the random cat image URL into the `ImageView`.
 3. When you have finished integrating the two libraries, create a pull request against master.